Published in Ocular Surface

 A Comparative List of Artificial Tears—with Download

 There is a vast world of artificial tears.
-From mild irritation to severe dry eye, there is no shortage of artificial tears to choose from.
-However, as a doctor it can be difficult to keep up on all the current drops available.
+From mild irritation to severe dry eye, there is no shortage of artificial tears for our patients to choose from.
+However, as a doctor, it can be difficult to keep up with all the current drops available.

-Often the patients will turn to their eye doctor for advice as they can be overwhelmed by the endless selection in drugstores.
-That is why we have created a revamped list of the artificial tears on the market.
-It can serve as a guide to helping doctors select various artificial tears in each category, from liquid tears to ointments.
+In this article, we’ve created an updated list of the artificial tears on the market to serve as a guide to helping doctors select and recommend various artificial tears in each category, from liquid tears to ointments.

-We have also provided an overview of indications and pros/cons for each category of artificial tears to better help your understanding of each type of artificial tear and assist you in choosing the right artificial tear for your patient.
+We have also provided an overview of indications and pros/cons for each category of artificial tears to help better your understanding of each type of artificial tear and assist you in choosing the right one for your patient.

 Pros of liquid artificial tears

-One of the main advantages about liquid artificial tears is in the name itself “liquid”.
-This means less stickiness and less blur after instilling the drop.
+One of the main advantages of liquid artificial tears is in the name itself, “liquid.”
+This means less stickiness and less visual blur after instilling the drop.
 These drops can be used throughout the day as many times as needed.

 Cons of liquid artificial tears